Automation Host Management¶

 This section outlines how to use the Automation Host Management features of SpiraPlan® to manage the different host systems that will be running automated tests in your environment.
 Typically when scheduling automated tests you will want to execute the same tests on multiple computers running different environments.

-When you click on the Testing > Automation Hosts global navigation link, you will initially be taken to the automation host list screen illustrated below:
+When you click on the Testing > Automation Hosts global navigation link, you will open the automation host list page:

 The automation host list screen displays all the automation hosts entered for the current product, in a filterable, sortable grid.
 The grid displays the automation host ID together with fields such as name, description, last updated date, token, and any custom properties.
 The choice of columns displayed is configurable per-user, per-product, giving extensive flexibility when it comes to viewing and searching automation hosts.

 In addition, you can view a more detailed description of the automation host by positioning the mouse pointer over the host name hyperlink and waiting for the popup "tooltip" to appear.
 If you click on the host name hyperlink, you will be taken to the automation host details page.
 Clicking on any of the pagination links at the bottom of the page will advance you to the next set of hosts in the list according to the applied filter and sort-order.
 There is also a drop-down-list at the bottom of the page which allows you to specify how many rows should be displayed in each page, helping accommodate different user preferences.